Pneumococcal vaccine: The Netherlands

+New Zealand

+The National Immunisation Schedule first introduced pneumococcal vaccination in 2006, starting with PCV7 for high-risk individuals.
+As of December 2022, the schedule now includes three doses of PCV13 for all infants, given at 6 weeks, 5 months and 12 months of age.
+A high-risk schedule including a fourth dose is offered for infants with an eligible medical condition, with the additional dose given at 3 months of age.
+PPV23 is not included in the routine immunisation schedule, but is funded for adults and children over 2 years of age at increased risk of invasive pneumococcal disease.

 South Africa

-The 7- and 13-valent pneumococcal conjugate vaccines (PCV7 and PCV13) were introduced into the national Expanded Program on Immunization (EPI) in South Africa in 2009 and 2011, respectively.
+The 7- and 13-valent pneumococcal conjugate vaccines (PCV7 and PCV13) were introduced into the National Expanded Program on Immunization (EPI) in South Africa in 2009 and 2011, respectively.
 South Africa became the first African country – and the first nation in the world with a high HIV prevalence – to introduce PCV7 into its routine immunization program.
 Rates of invasive pneumococcal disease (IPD) – including cases caused by antibiotic-resistant bacteria – have fallen substantially in South Africa following the introduction of PCV7.
 Among children under two years of age, the overall incidence of IPD declined nearly 70% after PCV introduction, and rates of IPD caused by bacteria specifically targeted by the vaccine decreased nearly 90%.
 Due to the indirect protection conferred by herd immunity, a significant decline in IPD in children and in unvaccinated adults has also been shown.

 Pneumovax 23 is used for all ages and, according to the enclosed patient information leaflet, has a reported 76% to 92% protective efficacy (pneumococcal types 1, 2, 3, 4, 5, 6B**, 7F, 8, 9N, 9V**, 10A, 11A, 12F, 14**, 15B, 17F, 18C, 19A**, 19F**, 20, 22F, 23F** and 33F** are included, where ** indicates drug-resistant pneumococcal infections; these are the 23 most prevalent or invasive pneumococcal types of Streptococcus pneumoniae).